HichemAK/multi-choices-parser/README.md

 - Extensive testing
 - High support coverage:
     - Support for all Python versions >=3.8
-    - Support for Linux, Windows and MacOS
+    - Support for Linux, Windows, MacOS
-    - **Rule of thumb (if you're into Deep Learning):** installing [torch](https://pytorch.org/get-started/locally/) works --> installing multi-choices-parser works.

 ## Usage
 To use the `MultiChoicesParser`, follow these steps: